 The Kentucky Department of Energy Development and Independence, Duke Energy and the University of Kentucky are thanked for financial support.

 Wilson, Michael H.; Groppo, John; Placido, Andrew; Graham, S.; Morton, S. A. III; Santillan-Jimenez, Eduardo; Shea, Aubrey; Crocker, Mark; Crofcheck, Czarena; and Andrews, Rodney, "CO2 Recycling Using Microalgae for the Production of Fuels" (2014).
-Center for Applied Energy Research Faculty Publications.
+Center for Applied Energy Research Faculty and Staff Publications.
 16.